-Lori Earley renders hyperrealistic portraits of otherworldly women, caught somewhere between Victorian times and a mythical landscape.
-Her signature subjects share long, sinuous necks and gaping eyes, their doll-like figures seemingly swallowing some source of intangible black magic.
-It comes as no great surprise that the artist, clearly intrigued by the unusual and occult, grew up down the street from an amusement park.
-Yet Earley's style also takes root in reality, stemming from her own personal battle with Ehlers-Danlos syndrome, a rare genetic condition that affects the collagen holding one's body together.
-The ailment causes Earley to feel elongated and stretchy in her own skin, an impression she translates onto the canvas with her spindly forms.
-The artist's Baroque muses dwell somewhere between the real and the surreal, where beauty and pain overlap in the shadows.
+Lori Earley renders hyper-realistic portaits of otherworldly women, caught somewhere between Victorian times and a mythical landscape.
+Earley’s signature subjects share long, sinuous necks and gaping eyes, their doll-like figures seemingly swallowing some source of intangible black magic.
+Intrigued by the unusal and occult, Earley’s style also takes root in reality, stemming from her own personal battle with Ehlers-Danlos syndrome, a rare genetic condition that affects the collagen that holds the body together.
+The ailment causes Earley to feel elongated and stretchy in her own skin, an impression she translates onto the canvas through her spindly, lanky portraits.
+The artist’s Baroque muses dwell somewhere between the real and the surreal, where beauty and pain overlap in the shadows.